slackapi/steno/docs/index.md

    Let's go back to the command line and launch steno with a slightly different command:

-   `steno replay localhost:5000`
+   `steno --replay --internal-url localhost:5000`

-   Run your new test case and watch those assertions succeed :white_check_mark:! (and, if not, maybe that's a good thing- you just caught a bug).
+   Run your new test case and watch those assertions succeed :white_check_mark:! (and, if not, maybe that's a good thing -- you just caught a bug).

 7. Scrub the code and the scenarios of any tokens or secrets :speak_no_evil:, **commit them to your project, rinse and repeat**!
 Now you can add running Steno in replay mode as a step before starting your test runner in your testing scripts.
 If you have continuous integration set up, you can rest assured that with every commit along the way you haven't broken your existing behavior :massage:.